Mitch-P-Analyst/solafune_tree_canopy/README.md

 # Solafune Tree Canopy Detection Capstone

 ## Project Overview

 This project involved building a geospatial ML pipeline using Sentinel-2 imagery to detect tree canopies via image segmentation.
-Hosted by Solafune, I managed data imports of image segmentations, trained a segmentation model, and produced a competition-ready submission in the Solafune Tree Canopy Detection challenge.
+Hosted by Solafune, I managed data imports of image segmentations, trained a segmentation model, and produced a competition-ready submission for the Solafune **Tree Canopy Detection** challenge.

-This pipeline runs on both local environments and Google Colab with minimal path changes, enabling access to GPU acceleration for faster training.
+The pipeline runs on both local environments and Google Colab with minimal path changes, enabling access to GPU acceleration for faster training.

 ### Motivation

-Accurate tree canopy mapping supports urban planning, biodiversity conservation, and climate modeling.
-Participating in this challenge helped develop strong skils in GIS data while yielding practical impacts while building skillsets in geospatial machine learning.
+Accurate tree canopy mapping supports urban planning, biodiversity conservation, and climate modelling.
+Participating in this challenge helped me develop stronger GIS and geospatial machine-learning skills while working on a problem with real-world impact.

-This project was also my first application of YOLO-based image segmentation and geospatial data processing, providing valuable experience working with Earth Observation data formats.
+This project was also my first application of YOLO-based image segmentation and geospatial data processing, providing valuable experience working with Earth-observation data formats.

 ### Results
 My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.